First Aid Kit

 Other First Aid Items

-If you are traveling or doing specific activities, consider adding items such as:
+If traveling or engaging in specific activities, consider adding items such as:

 • Emergency blanket;